thanos-io/thanos/docs/proposals-accepted/202108-more-granular-query-performance-metrics.md

 ```
 By amending the prometheus `storage.Querier` interface to include the  `SeriesStats` (or some form of it) alongside the `SeriesSet` when a `Select` is performed,  all `Queriers` must return stats alongside selects (which may be a good thing but a breaking API change).
 I want to explore doing this in upstream Prometheus, but the below implementation is an intermediate step to see if this approach is useful at all in capturing the select phase shape/latencies independently.

+Due to the limitations of the prom Querier API, we can instead use the reporter pattern and override the `QueryableCreator` constructor to take an extra function parameter that exfiltrates the series stats from the `Select` function and submits the query time observation in the API query handler.

-**tl;dr:** We could capture the entire query path by amending the Prometheus Querier API to return some stats alongside the query, and creating this generic metric inside the Prometheus PromQL engine.
+**tl;dr:** Longer term to capture the entire query path by amending the Prometheus Querier API to return some stats alongside the query, and creating this generic metric inside the Prometheus PromQL engine.
+Short term, pass a func parameter to the Queryable constructor for the proxy StoreAPI querier that will exfiltrate the `SeriesStats`, circumventing PromQL engine.

-### Measuring Thanos Proxy StoreAPI Select Latency
+### Measuring Thanos Query Latency with respect to query fanout
 First we would create a new `SeriesQueryPerformanceCalculator` for aggregating/tracking the `SeriesStatsCounters` for each fanned out query

 go pseudo:
 ```go
 type SeriesQueryPerformanceMetricsAggregator struct {
 	QueryDuration *prometheus.HistogramVec